Home » Study at King's » Open Days and Visiting

 If you have been reading about studying at King's on this website and are interested in a potential application for an undergraduate course, one way to find out more is to attend one of our Open Days.
 You'll get your questions answered by Admissions staff and often meet subject specialists too, chat with current students and have a guided tour of the College.
 These events are a great way to get a feel for King's, how the University works and what Cambridge is like as a city, as well as finding out more about the application process.

 Can't wait for an open day?
-We hold regular informal meetings throughout the year!
+Prospective students can contact us to visit the college at any time that we are open to visitors.
 See below for further information.

 Visiting at Other Times